kedacore/keda-docs/content/blog/azure-pipelines-scaler.md

 ### Autoscaling with KEDA

 After the deployment is created you need to create the `ScaledObject` in order for KEDA to start scaling the deployment.

-To scale based on the queue length of an Azure Pipelines agent pool, you can use the `azure-pipelines` trigger.
+To scale based on the queue length of an Azure Pipelines agent pool, you can use the `azure-pipelines` trigger as of KEDA v2.3.

 ```yaml
 apiVersion: keda.sh/v1alpha1